DIPlib/diplib/changelogs/diplib_3.1.0.md

 - `dip::ColorSpaceManager::XYZ` is deprecated, use `dip::XYZ` instead.

+- `dip::SetNumberOfThreads()` and `dip::GetNumberOfThreads()` set a thread-local value now.
+Each thread should set its own limit for how many threads *DIPlib* can use.

 ### Bug fixes

 - `dip::DrawPolygon2D()` produced wrong results for filled polygons when vertices were very close together